IBM/materials/smi-ted/README.md

 ## Feature Extraction

 The example notebook [smi_ted_encoder_decoder_example.ipynb](notebooks/smi_ted_encoder_decoder_example.ipynb) contains code to load checkpoint files and use the pre-trained model for encoder and decoder tasks.
 It also includes examples of classification and regression tasks.
-For model weights contact: eduardo.soares@ibm.com or evital@br.ibm.com.
+For model weights: [HuggingFace Link](https://huggingface.co/ibm/materials.smi-ted)

 To load smi-ted, you can simply use: